otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-07-logging-authentication-jail.md

     return next();
   } catch (err) {
     return res.status(403).json({
-      msg: "Not authorized to access this route",
+      message: "Not authorized to access this route", });
-    });
   }
 };